ASO=AIDS service organization; CBO=community-based organization.

-If you have both HIV-1 and hepatitis B virus (HBV) infection, DOVATO can cause serious side effects, including:
+If you have both HIV-1 infection and Hepatitis B virus (HBV) infection, DOVATO can cause serious side effects, including:

-Resistant HBV infection.
+Resistant HBV.
 Your healthcare provider will test you for HBV infection before you start treatment with DOVATO.
-If you have HIV-1 and hepatitis B, the hepatitis B virus can change (mutate) during your treatment with DOVATO and become harder to treat (resistant).
+If you have HIV-1 and hepatitis B, the HBV can change (mutate) during your treatment with DOVATO and become harder to treat (resistant).
 It is not known if DOVATO is safe and effective in people who have HIV-1 and HBV infection.

 Worsening of HBV infection.
-If you have HIV-1 and HBV infection, your HBV may get worse (flare-up) if you stop taking DOVATO.
+If you have HBV infection and take DOVATO, your HBV may get worse (flare-up) if you stop taking DOVATO.
 A “flare-up” is when your HBV infection suddenly returns in a worse way than before.
-Worsening liver disease can be serious and may lead to death.

 Do not run out of DOVATO.
 Refill your prescription or talk to your healthcare provider before your DOVATO is all gone.

 Do not stop DOVATO without first talking to your healthcare provider.